geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Of Poictiers glorious field, and Edward’s fame;[^2]<br>
 Can nobler deeds the daring bard engage?<br>
 Or brighter virtues grace a future age?<br>

-[^2]: From the commencement of English history, there is no prince, except Alfred, on whose character and exploits the memory dwells with so much fondness, as on those of the sable Edward.
-The valour and prudence which won the battles of Crecy and Poictiers, two of the most celebrated in our annals, lose their praise in admiration of the moderation and humanity of the youthful hero, even in the moment of victory.

-There prudence aim'd, and mercy staid the sword,<br>
+There prudence aim’d, and mercy staid the sword,<br>
-While vanquished Gallia mourn'd her captive lord,<br>
+While vanquished Gallia mourn’d her captive lord,<br>
 Who now received the honours long denied<br>
 To all his pomp of power and regal pride;[^3]<br>
 The veterans that his Sire to victory led,<br>
-At the glad tidings rais'd the hoary head,<br>
+At the glad tidings rais’d the hoary head,<br>
 Blest their brave Prince, and half in envy told<br>
 Their sons had fought — as they had fought of old —<br>
 Where all were heroes, where impatient fame<br>
 Could scarce prefer, and scarce reject a name,<br>
 Where acts, which else in her bright page had shone,<br>
-Past in the blaze of light, unmark'd, unknown;<br>
+Past in the blaze of light, unmark’d, unknown;<br>
 Elate I heard of deeds by Henry wrought;<br>
 How with his Prince the hottest fight he sought,<br>
 Once saved the youthful chief and still victorious fought;<br>
-I long'd from Henry's lips his deeds to hear,<br>
+I long’d from Henry’s lips his deeds to hear,<br>
 Nor thought how soon my joy would melt in air.

-[^3]: “Edward ordered a repast to be prepared in his tent for the prisoner, (King John,) and lie himself served at the royal captive’s table, as if he had been one of his retinue.
-He stood at the King’s back during the meal, con- stantly refused to take a place at table, and declared that, being a subject, he was too well acquainted with the distance between his own rank and that of majesty to assume such freedom.
-All his father’s pretensions to the crown of France were now buried in oblivion: John, in captivity, received the honours of a king, which were refused him when seated ou the throne: his misfortunes not his title were respected.” — *Hume*.

 “One vernal morn, (’twas in the month of May,)<br>
 As on the ocean’s side I chanced to stray,<br>